-Rabbit Class is taught by Miss Luxford and is supported by Miss Maybury.
+Rabbit Class is taught by Miss Luxford and is supported by Mrs Woollen.

-Squirrel Class is taught by Mrs Spencer and is supported by Mrs Brooks.
+Squirrel Class is taught by Mrs Spencer and is supported by Mrs Povah.

-Hedgehog Class is taught by Mrs Cookman (Mon-Weds pm) and Mrs Atkinson (Weds am-Fri), and is supported by Mrs Faghihi.
+Hedgehog Class is taught by Mrs Cookman (Mon, Tues, Weds, Fri) and Mrs Harris (Thurs), and is supported by Mrs Holt.